wayfair/vsm-ios/ADRs/2022-12-08-PropertyWrappers-ADR.md

 }
 ```

-The solution utilizes the same technique that powers SwiftUI's `@Published` property behavior, where the property wrapper parent can be accessed in a static subscript to add observation behavior to the wrapped value.

-Bonus: This solution also takes the opportunity to improve the ergonomics of a VSM view by leveraging the power of property wrappers.
-It does this by encapsulating the `StateContainer` and exposing a subset of the `StateContainer` members via the projected value (`$`) of the property wrapper.
+As you can see from the examples, the solution takes the opportunity to improve the ergonomics of a VSM view by leveraging the power of property wrappers.
+It does this through the properties and functions found in the projected value (`$`) of the property wrapper.
 These members are:

-- `publisher` is a `Publisher<State, Never>` which publishes the view state on the main thread from the `didSet` event of the `StateContainer`'s state property.
+- `publisher` is an `AnyPublisher<State, Never>` which publishes the view state on the main thread from the `didSet` event of the `StateContainer`'s state property.
 - `observe` is forwarded directly to the `StateContainer`, which updates the current view state to the results of some action.
 - `bind` is forwarded directly to the `StateContainer`, which creates two-way bindings to the current view state.

 Benefits

-- Removes 8 lines of boilerplate code (Solves problem #1)
+- Removes 9 lines of boilerplate code (Solves problem #1)
 - Removes potential for incorrect state subscription (Solves problem #2)
 - Removes potential for memory leaks in state observation (Solves problem #3)
 - Invokes `render()` after the state value changes, ensuring that the `state` property is safe to access in the rendering code (Solves problem #4)

 Knock-on Benefits
 - Allows custom state subscription to be possible if required (by opting out of the `@RenderedViewState` property and using the `StateContainer`'s new `statePublisher` property)
-- `publisher` allows for more stable custom state observation
+- The new `$state.publisher` property allows for more stable custom state observation (on `didSet` vs `willSet`)
 - Improves the ergonomics of building a VSM view
-    - `ViewStateRendering` is deprecated because `@RenderedViewState` supersedes it in every way.
+    - `ViewStateRendering` is superseded by `@RenderedViewState` in every way.
 This removes developer confusion around `ViewStateRendering` and its somewhat ambiguous purpose
-    - A simpler view state declaration allows developers to focus on the state type instead of clouding the concept with the `StateContainer` requirements
+    - A simpler view state declaration allows developers to directly focus on the view state type and concerns instead of clouding the concept with the `StateContainer` declaration
-    - Developers can name their view state property as they see fit
+    - Developers can name their view state property as they see fit.
+It is no longer constrained to `container.state` by the `ViewStateRendering` protocol. `state` is the recommended view state property name and will be used throughout the documentation.

 Drawbacks

-- Forgetting to apply `@RenderedViewState` to the `state` property will result in unexpected runtime behavior.
+- Forgetting to apply `@RenderedViewState` to the `state` property will result in unexpected runtime behavior
     - This concern is mitigated by the fact that SwiftUI's property wrappers have the same tradeoff (`@State`, `@ObservedObject`, etc.)
-    - This can be mitigated by Swift Lint rules, or possibly targeted ("purple") runtime warnings as the [Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture/blob/main/Sources/ComposableArchitecture/Internal/RuntimeWarnings.swift) does.
+    - This can be mitigated by Swift Lint rules, or possibly targeted ("purple") runtime warnings as the [Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture/blob/main/Sources/ComposableArchitecture/Internal/RuntimeWarnings.swift) does
+- Extra typing is required on some lines because `observe` and `bind` are no longer accessible directly on the view through the `ViewStateRendering` protocol (`$state.observe(...)` vs `observe(...)`)
+- The developer is further removed from the "metal" of the framework (the `StateContainer`)

-### ViewState Property Wrapper
+### Part 2 - ViewState Property Wrapper

-The `@RenderedViewState` property wrapper brings so many benefits with trivial tradeoffs that it spawned the idea that the SwiftUI VSM view ergonomics would stand to benefit greatly from the same treatment.
+The `@RenderedViewState` property wrapper brings so many benefits with trivial tradeoffs that it inspired the idea to bring this approach to SwiftUI.

 Therefore, a new `@ViewState` property wrapper is proposed in tandem which provides the same conveniences of `@RenderedViewState` but is purpose-built for SwiftUI and its nuances.